 Am I Ready For Private Practice?

-• Assess your strengths and weaknesses
+• Assess your strengths and areas you thrive/your gifts

 • The traits and skills needed to be in private practice include, but not are limited to: